-Configuring VNets with private IPs and CCM (Azure)
+Configuring a VNet with private IPs in Azure

-When you configure a Vnet with private IPs and CCM, you have two alternatives: Have CDP set up your private network and security groups or Set up the VNet with you yor private IPs and security groups.
+When you create your CDP environment without public IPs, you have two options: Have CDP set up your private network and security groups, or set up the VNet with your private IPs and security groups.
 Either way, you must enable CCM.

-Have CDP set up your private network and security groups
+Have CDP set up a VNet with private IPs and security groups

 If you choose to have CDP create your private network and security groups when you are testing or sandboxing CCM, when you enable CCM, CDP performs the following:

 When CDP creates the security group, it opens two ports to the CIDR range that you specify, port 22 and port 443.
 Use these ports only to access these clusters.
-Outbound is not limited and has access to everything that is ongoing since the Network Load Balancer (NLB) that the SSH tunnel service relates does not have a predictive IP address range.
+For a list of security group rules that CDP creates, see Default security group settings on Azure.

-Set up VNets with your own private IPs and security groups
+Set up your own VNet with private IPs and security groups

-If you choose to configure your own VNets with private IPs, you will need to configure the following in your Azure Portal:
+If you choose to configure your own VNets without public IPs, you will need to configure the following in your Azure Portal: